2026 Preliminary Program

 9:00 AM - 12:00 PM | Industry Tours

-Exclusive site visits of Canada’s largest technology park, hosted in partnership with the Kanata North Business Association.
+Exclusive site visits of Canada’s largest technology park, hosted in partnership with the Kanata North Business Association:

 Limited capacity.
 Advance registration required.